niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2016-12-22-santa-clause-is-coming-to-drown.md

   If you believe in this -
   That he makes a list,
 ( That he's making a list )
-  He is some kind of god.
+  He's some kind of god.
-( He is (kind of) a god )
+( He's (kind of) a god. )
-  Then he should be dismissed:
+  Then, he should be dismissed:
   There shall be only one god around!

   If he knows when you are sleeping,